Kitware/DIVA/doc/manuals/tutorials.rst

 * DIVA

-  * Source - This is unique to your machine and is refered to as ``</path/to/DIVA/source>``
+  * Source - This is unique to your machine and is referred to as ``</path/to/DIVA/source>``

     * drivers - All C++ and Python example code
     * utils - DIVA C++ and Python API library

-  * Build - This is unique to your machine and is refered to as ``</path/to/DIVA/build>``
+  * Build - This is unique to your machine and is referred to as ``</path/to/DIVA/build>``

     * DIVA - Empty
-    * DIVA-build - Built libraries, executables, and environment setup script
+    * DIVA-build - Built libraries, executables, and environment set-up script
     * fletch - Source code pulled from fletch repository
     * fletch-build - Built fletch libraries
     * kwant - Source code pulled from kwant repository